johnnovak/gridmonger-site/source/moving-around.rst

 *Walk Mode* can be toggled with the :kbd:`\`` key (that's the `grave accent
 <https://en.wikipedia.org/wiki/Grave_accent>`_ or backtick key; it's usually
-located in the top-left corner of the keyboard, left to the :kbd:`1` key).
+located in the top-left corner of the keyboard, next to the :kbd:`1` key).
 The cursor is displayed as a triangle instead of a rectangle in this mode.
 The triangle points to the walking direction and represents your avatar; you can turn, strafe, and move forward and backward, just like in a classic dungeon